-The primary purpose of the VOCA funds is to support the provision of direct services victims of crime.
+The primary purpose of the VOCA funds is to support the provision of direct services to victims of crime.
 Access to VOCA funding improves the response to crime and violence by enhancing the capacity of service providers and allied professionals to better meet the emerging needs of victims.
-The following outlines the requirements to apply for VOCA competitive funding.
+The following outlines the requirements to apply for this Culturally Specific & Culturally Responsive Program VOCA competitive funding opportunity.